VMGiang/SeverityCOVID19/README.md

-# Investigation of immunogenic profiling to predictseverity of COVID-19
+# Investigation of immunogenic profiling to predict severity of COVID-19

 ## Workflow